-Marinating fish is a very quick and easy way to add extra flavor and moisture before cooking it.
-It only requires a few simple ingredients, in a very short amount of time, to get the necessary results for a great tasting fish dish.
+A fish marinade only requires a few simple ingredients, in a very short amount of time, in order to get the necessary results for a great tasting fish dish.

 There are three main base ingredients used for marinating fish.
 They are usually a combination of acids, oils, and herbs and spices.